morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 ##

 ## 📝 Assignment due next class on Canvas
-Perform a top-level exploration of the sample outputs and answer these two questions.
+Perform a top-level exploration of the sample outputs and answer this question.
 1. Determine the _prevalence_ of ASVs across all samples.
-Here we will define as the number of samples in which an ASV appears at least once.
+Here we will define as the number of samples in which an ASV appears at least once, i.e. how many samples each ASV is found in.
 Was there a single ASV that had the highest "prevalence", or were there multiple at equal prevalence?
 If so, what were they/it?
-2. In our tutorial, we used Bray-Curtis distance matrix.
-Try a Jaccard distance matrix instead.
-Create the dendogram and PCoA plot, as well as redo the statistical analysis.
-Did your results change, why or why not?
-Provide screenshots of the new figures along with an explanation of what you observed.